History, Civics, Social Studies, Geography

 Christian World View - Instructor: Mr. Beale - Grades 7-12

-This is being offered first semester.
+This class is offered first semester.
 Second semester American Government will be offered.

 World Religions - Instructor: Mrs. Rische - Grades 10-12